asizalt/promo/README.md

 # Promo Parser and mp3 Extractor

 ## Starting The project:
+This configuration is for running the project on vagrant machine.

+1. copy `env.example` to `env
+2. create the database according to env file or rename it to suite your needs
+3. login to vagrant machine `vgarant ssh`
+4. execute `composer install`
-1. create migration by executing the command `php artisan migrate`
+5. create migration by executing the command `php artisan migrate`
+6. execute `php artisan key:generate`
-2. make sure that ffmpeg and ffprobe are installed
+7. make sure that ffmpeg and ffprobe are installed
-3. Run `$php artisan queue:listen`
+8. Run `$php artisan queue:listen`

 ## Extract mp3 data by Category name